Western Michigan vs. San Jose State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Western Michigan and its opponents have combined for 63 points or more just once this season.
+- Western Michigan and its opponents have scored at least 63.5 points -- this matchup's over/under -- just once this season.

-- Saturday's total is 11.3 points higher than the combined 51.7 PPG average of the two teams.
+- The combined points per game average of the two teams, 51.7, is 11.8 points fewer than Saturday's over/under.

-- These two squads combine to allow 48.3 points per game, 14.7 fewer than this contest's over/under.
+- The 48.3 combined points per game that these two squads have allowed this season are 15.2 fewer than the 63.5 total in this contest.

-- The Broncos and their opponents score an average of 60.7 points per game, 2.3 fewer than Saturday's total.
+- Broncos games have an average total of 60.7 points this season, 2.8 fewer than Saturday's over/under.

-- The 63 over/under in this game is 3.5 points above the 59.5 average total in Spartans games this season.
+- The 59.5 PPG average total in Spartans games this season is 4.0 points fewer than this game's over/under.

 Western Michigan Stats and Trends